 Within CRYENGINE you have many different options and setups at your disposal, but to learn all of these systems you typically have two different ways.
 You can read the documentation here, or you can look at samples and reverse engineer different setups with the ideal scenario of just replacing the geometry.
 This is why we supply samples on the marketplace for the developers to be able to see how we have constructed sample scenes for reference, alongside having actual production-used assets to see how you too can get that Hunt:Showdown quality.
 To get you started we have created a listing of all of the samples we currently provide on the marketplace that range from tiny games to full projects that encompass vehicles, AI, and weapon functionality.
 Take a look below and explore the samples!

-Before jumping into the samples it should be noted that the GameSDK should be the first reference point for using the engine given it is the most complete sample codebase for you to see the entire production scope from.
+Before jumping into the samples it should be noted that the GameSDK should be the first reference point for using the engine given it is the most complete sample codebase from which to see the entire production scope.

 The GameSDK Sample Project is a collection of assets that developers can use to learn how to create their own first-person games (shooters, role-playing games etc).
 A large amount of systems that are exposed through this custom gamecode will allow you to see how to construct various common items like vehicles, weapons, and AI functionality.